greenboxal/doggohub/changelogs/archive.md

 - Snippets can be public, internal or private
 - Improve danger zone: ask project path to confirm data-loss action
 - Raise exception on forgery
-- Show build coverage in Merge Requests (requires GitLab CI v5.1)
+- Show build coverage in Merge Requests (requires DoggoHub CI v5.1)
 - New milestone and label links on issue edit form
 - Improved repository graphs
 - Improve event note display in dashboard and project activity views (Vinnie Okada)